techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-x50iplus-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ## Part 5.
-How to Transfer Photos from Asus ROG Phone 7 Ultimate to iPhone Via Email?
+How to Transfer Photos from Honor X50i+ to iPhone Via Email?

 Employing email represents a simple technique for sending a restricted set of photos from an Android device to an iPhone.
 Nevertheless, it might not be the optimal option for transferring a large assortment of high-resolution images.
 Still, it acts as a swift solution for exchanging a few pictures.
 Here is a comprehensive guide illustrating the process of sending photos from an Android device to an iPhone via email:

-**Step 1:** Launch the email app on your Asus ROG Phone 7 Ultimate and tap the compose or new email button to start a new email.
+**Step 1:** Launch the email app on your Honor X50i+ and tap the compose or new email button to start a new email.
 Enter your email address or the recipient's email address in the "To" field.

 ![ add email and other details](https://images.wondershare.com/drfone/article/2023/10/transfer-photos-from-android-to-iphone-1.jpg)